Human rights in Myanmar: Freedom of the press

+Sai Zaw Thaike case

+Sai Zaw Thaike (စိုင်း ဇော်သိုက်, born around the year 1984), a Myanmar photo-journalist working for an independent redaction Myanmar Now, became one the most publicized cases of the repression of journalists after the Burmese coup.
+In May 2023, Thaike went to report the consequences of cyclone Mocha as a photographer.
+On May 23rd 2023 he was arrested in Sittwe, the capital of Rakhine state.
+In September 2023 the military court in Rangoon (also known as Yangon) sentenced him to 20 years of prison with hard forced labor for various crimes amongst which was accusations of treason, violating a natural disaster management law for allegedly spreading false news to provoke fear and public panic.
+According to Myanmar Now and organizations like Reporters Without Borders it appears to be the most severe punishment since the coup in Myanmar in February 2021.

+Committee to Protect Journalists reported in 2025 that Sai Zaw Thaike is subjected to physical abuse and retaliation punishments for informing the prison inspections about abuse of other prisoners.
+For this reason he was forced to carry containers with human feces, beaten daily and tortured.
+In 2025, Sai Zaw Thaike's case was featured in Amnesty International's Write for Rights campaign.

 Children's rights

 According to Human Rights Watch, recruiting and kidnapping of children into the military is commonplace.
 An estimated 70,000 of the country's 350,000–400,000 soldiers are children.
 There are also multiple reports of widespread child labour.

 Child soldiers

 Child soldiers have and continued to play a major part in the Burmese Army as well as Burmese rebel movements.
 The Independent reported in June 2012 that "Children are being sold as conscripts into the Burmese military for as little as $40 and a bag of rice or a can of petrol."
 The UN's Special Representative of the Secretary-General for Children and Armed Conflict, Radhika Coomaraswamy, who stepped down from her position a week later, met representatives of the Government of Myanmar on 5 July 2012 and stated that she hoped the government's signing of an action plan would "signal a transformation".

 In September 2012 the Burmese Army released 42 child soldiers and the International Labour Organization met with representatives of the government as well as the Kachin Independence Army to secure the release of more child soldiers.
 According to Samantha Power, a US delegation raised the issue of child soldiers with the government in October 2012.
 However, she did not comment on the government's progress towards reform in this area.